Theoretical Foundations of Deep Selective State-Space Models: Introduction

-At the core of the models discussed above is a linear time-varying dynamical system, where content-based reasoning is performed along the input sequence through an efficient and parallelizable update on a hidden state.
-In this paper, we generalize the structure of such models, drawing a direct link to \emph{controlled differential equations~(CDEs)} \citep{kidger2020neural, morrill2021neural, arribas2020sig, salvi2022neural, hoglund2023neural} and using tools from \emph{rough path theory} to study expressivity of deep selective SSMs.
+\paragraph{Contributions} At the core of the models discussed above is a time-varying dynamical system, where reasoning is performed through an efficient and parallelizable update\textit{ linear} in the hidden state.
+In this paper, we generalize the structure of such models, drawing a direct link to \emph{controlled differential equations~(CDEs)} \citep{young1936inequality, lyons1994differential, kidger2020neural, morrill2021neural, Fermanian_RNNs, salvi2022neural, hoglund2023neural, walker2024log} and use tools from \emph{rough path theory}~\citep{lyons2007differential} to study expressivity. \begin{enumerate}[leftmargin=*] \item In Sec.~\ref{sec:cdes} we provide a framework for the analysis of (input-controlled) linear (in the hidden state) recurrences such as S4 and Mamba.
+This framework allows the use of powerful tools and results in the Rough Path Theory literature by casting a large family of SSMs as Linear CDEs driven by the two possibly nonlinear embeddings $X \mapsto \omega^X$ and $X \mapsto \xi^X$, defining gates.
+Appendices \ref{app:sect:Sigs} and \ref{app:sect:Wronsky} provide a largely self-contained exposition of the key theoretical tools now available to us.